Cudgewa: Pre-colonial History

-History
+Colonial History

 Cudgewa Post Office opened on 2 June 1879.
 A Cudgewa North Post Office was open for periods between 1906 and 1930.

 The township was the last railway station on the Cudgewa railway line.
 The station was opened on Thursday, 5 May 1921 and closed on Sunday, 1 March 1981.

 The town also had a tennis team.

 Upper Murray Football League

 The town has a football team involved with the Upper Murray Football League, an Australian Rules Football competition which began in 1893.
 Cudgewa Blues played its first season in 1893 and is one of three foundation clubs.
 Over the many years the club has produced many premiership winning teams most recently the back to back flags of 1999 and 2000.
 The club also uses the same jumpers as the Carlton FC.